MinhyungCho/resnet-in-tensorflow/README.md

 ```

 ## To apply this algorithm to your model
-[grassmann_optimizer.py](https://github.com/MinhyungCho/readme/blob/master/grassmann_optimizer.py) is the main implementation which provides the proposed SGD-G and ADAM-G optimizer, as well as HybridOptimizer, an abstract convenience class. [train.py](https://github.com/MinhyungCho/readme/blob/master/train.py) includes all the steps to apply the provided optimizers to your model.
+[grassmann_optimizer.py](https://github.com/MinhyungCho/riemannian-batch-normalization/blob/master/grassmann_optimizer.py) is the main implementation which provides the proposed SGD-G and Adam-G optimizer, as well as HybridOptimizer, an abstract convenience class. [train.py](https://github.com/MinhyungCho/riemannian-batch-normalization/blob/master/train.py) includes all the steps to apply the provided optimizers to your model.

 1. Collect all the weight parameters which need to be optimized on Grassmann manifold (and initialize them to a unit scale):